abebaw977/BWhacker/CODE_OF_CONDUCT.md

 - **GitHub:** https://github.com/abebaw977
 - **Preferred contact:** Open a GitHub Issue (label `support` or `question`) or open a Pull Request for suggested fixes.
 - **Email (optional):** abebawgetaye620@gmail.com
-  *(Replace the placeholder with a real address if you want email contact.)*

 > Best way: create a GitHub Issue so the conversation is public, traceable, and linked to the repo.